redhat-appdev-practice/website/src/tracks/runtimes/dotnet/bootstrap.md

      * OpenAPI Specification for our Todo API
      * A script to launch OpenAPI Generator
      * Customized Generator Templates for ASP.NETCore 3.1 Development
-1. Change into the cloned directory (which will from here on be referred to as <solution root>) and generate the solution
+1. Change into the cloned directory (which will from here on be referred to as &lt;solution root&gt;) and generate the solution
    ```bash
    ./generate.sh
    ```